 - AEPS: Developed with NASA Glenn Research Center and JPL, Aerojet Rocketdyne’s 12kW Advanced Electric Propulsion System (AEPS) thruster completed development testing in 2021.
 AEPS operates at 12 kW – more than twice the power level of electric thrusters flown on satellites today.
 Three AEPS thrusters will serve as the primary source of propulsion on the Power and Propulsion Element (PPE) for NASA’s international lunar Gateway to enable orbit transfer and in-space maneuvering.

 - NEXT-C: NEXT-C is a next-generation solar electric propulsion system designed and built by Aerojet Rocketdyne based on mission-proven technology developed at NASA’s Glenn Research Center.
-The 7kW NEXT-C Ion System will debut on NASA’s Double Asteroid Redirection Test (DART), launching in 2021.
+The 7kW NEXT-C Ion System made its debut on NASA's Double Asteroid Redirection Test (DART), when it launched in 2021.
 The NEXT-C system completed acceptance and integration testing at NASA Glenn Research Center and was delivered to John Hopkins Applied Physics Laboratory in May 2020.
 DART will demonstrate NEXT-C’s potential for application to future NASA missions.

 - XR-100: Along with teammates JPL, ZIN Technologies Inc. and the University of Michigan, Aerojet Rocketdyne developed and tested a 100kW Nested Hall Thruster system, including a power processing unit and xenon feed system for the XR-100 program (under NASA’s NextSTEP program).